mikejsavage/prelinux/README.md

 One possible solution to the problem is to check the squishy parts of your OS have not been tampered with.
-Closed vendors have taken to using [Trusted Platform Module][TPM] to ensure untrusted kernels do not get executed, but that was Not Invented Here.
+Closed vendors have taken to using [Trusted Platform Module][TPM] to ensure modified kernels don't get executed, but that was Not Invented Here.

 Prelinux allows you to create a multi-stage boot that checks itself for